paetinspier/Maven-Abodo-Feed/README.md

 ## Data Import Process

-The application imports property data from an XML file located at `db/data/sample_abodo_feed.xml`.
+The application imports property data from an XML file located at db/data/sample_abodo_feed.xml using a dedicated service file.
 The import process:

-1. Parses the XML using Nokogiri
+1. Parses the XML using Nokogiri.
-2. Filters properties by location (Madison, WI)
+2. Filters properties by location (Madison, WI).
-3. Calculates the total number of bedrooms for each property
+3. Calculates the total number of bedrooms for each property.
-4. Creates or updates property records in the database
+4. Creates or updates property records in the database.

-The import process runs automatically when the Docker container starts through the entrypoint script.
+The import logic is encapsulated in the service file app/services/property_importer.rb, which is called by both the Rake task and the background job.

 To manually trigger the import rake: